Schengen Information System

 00184 Roma

-Pursuant to Article 1 of Regulation (EU) No 1987/2006, the purpose of processing shall be to ensure a high level of security within the area of freedom, security and justice of the European Union, including the maintenance of public security and public policy and the safeguarding of security in the territories of the Member States, and to apply the provisions of Title IV, Part Three of the Treaty on the freedom of movement in the territory of Member States using the information forwarded via the Schengen Information System.
+Pursuant to Article 1 of Regulation (EU) No 2018/1861 of the European Parliament and of the Council, the purpose of processing shall be to ensure a high level of security within the area of freedom, security and justice of the European Union, including the maintenance of public security and public policy and the safeguarding of security in the territories of the Member States, and to apply the provisions of Part Three, Title V, Chapter 2 of TFEU relating to the movement of persons on their territories, using information communicated through this system.

 3. Exercise of the right of access to personal data processed by the Schengen Information System